-In this blog, we’ll discuss in detail the cost of an employee vs. the cost of a contractor (with examples) to help you decide the best for your business.
+In this blog, we’ll explore the true cost of employees vs. contractors, with examples to help you decide what’s best for your business.

-Let’s begin with the distinction between the cost of contractors and full-time employees.
+Let’s begin by understanding the distinction between contractors and full-time employees.

 Employee vs. Contractor - The Distinction